OrderLab/reading-group/README.md

     presenter: "Someone"
     title: "Semester Kickoff"
 ---

+# Description
+(The description text will be copied from the previous semester - edit as needed)
 ```

 3. Update `_config.yml` to add the new semester and mark it as current: